Are Chiropractors doctors?

 Despite common belief, Chiropractic doctors are much more affordable compared to a medical practitioner handling similar cases.

 For example, take a problem like sinus blockage or inner ear problems.
 According to DoctorxDentist, a visit to an ENT at a private hospital would cost up to $200 and a single scope could cost $500, with subsequent scopes costing up to $200 each.
-In contrast, a Chiropractic examination costs $50-$150 and treatments are up to $150 (typically under $100 per visit if a plan is established).
+In contrast, a Chiropractic examination costs $50-$150 and appointments are up to $150 (typically under $100 per visit if a plan is established).

-Aren’t more Chiropractic treatments needed?
+Aren’t more Chiropractic adjustments needed?

 Yes, more than one visit is needed.
 This is because Chiropractic techniques are much less invasive than medical techniques, with extremely low risk of error..
 This is also more realistic for your body, as many conditions develop over time so need time to heal.